karayabin/universe-snapshot/universe/Ling/Light/doc/pages/route.md

              So for static routes, this array is just empty.
              This array can also be used to generate the url out of a (dynamic) route pattern (if you know what variables does a route pattern contains).
+- host: string=null.
+The host associated to this route.
+This could be used in an application with subdomains for instance.
+    Null means that there is no particular host attached to this route, and so the host should be resolved to the current host, no matter what it is.
+If your application uses different hosts, it is recommended to set this value explicitly (i.e. don't leave it to null).
+The null value is only convenient for applications which are using only one host.
+- is_secure_protocol: bool|null=null.
+Whether to use https or http protocol.
+If null, this means the route will use whatever protocol is the default at the moment when the route is called.